-A frequent guest speaker in academic colloquiums and venues, including Columbia University, University of Yale, Collège de France, Istituto Italiano per la Storia Antica, the 22nd International Congress of Historical Sciences at Jinan, École Pratique des Hautes Études, he lectured in Economics at Sciences Po between 1990 and 1994 and at the Executive Master of Finance of Sciences Po between 2007 and 2015.
-He now teaches at NYU, jointly with his ANS colleague Dr. P. van Alfen.
+A frequent guest speaker in academic colloquiums and venues, he lectured in Economics at Sciences Po between 1990 and 1994, at the Executive Master of Finance of Sciences Po between 2007 and 2015, now teaches at NYU, jointly with ANS Curator Dr. P. van Alfen.
 Bransbourg also co-authored La Politique Monétaire de l'Euro (2009) and has been a contributor to Newsweek, Bloomberg News, Les Échos, and other medias.
 Bransbourg was made a knight in the French Order of the Académiques Palmes in 2014.

 As an independent financial consultant, he serves on several boards and financial committees and advises a range of institutions and corporations in Europe